Aethylred/puppet-puppet5/README.md

 ## `puppet5`

 This wrapper class can be used to install, configure and manage the `puppet-agent` service using a single class declaration.
-It wrapps the `puppet5::agent::install`, `puppet5::agent::config` and `puppet5::agent::service` classes.
-All paramters are passed through to the other classes with minimal changes.
+It wraps the `puppet5::agent::install`, `puppet5::agent::config` and `puppet5::agent::service` classes.
+All parameters are passed through to the other classes with minimal changes.

 ### Parameters